How to Ikigai: Japanese Secret to Well-Being

 Social Connection – an Essential Part of Ikigai and Well-Being

 The drive to be part of a community is not exclusive to Okinawa.
 The majority of the Japanese acknowledge the value of social connections.
-Cities, villages, and business in Japan strive on teamwork.
+Cities, villages, and businesses in Japan strive on the principle of working as a team.
 Helping each other is a key element of their ikigai and culture.
 Feeling like part of a community is a sure way to happiness.
 Being connected to each other is one of the most important Japanese secrets of ikigai and well-being.

-Read more: Forest Bathing (Shinrin-Yoku): The Japanese Secret to Meaningful Travel and Healthy Living
+READ MORE: Forest Bathing: The Japanese Secret to Meaningful Travel and Healthy Living

 Canada - Roads and Destinations